-Francis F. Lee has been a director and the President and Chief Executive Officer of our company since December 1998.
-He was a consultant from August 1998 to November 1998.
+Francis F. Lee has been a director and the Chief Executive Officer of our company since December 1998.
+He served as President of our company from December 1998 to July 2008 and was a consultant from August 1998 to November 1998.
 From May 1995 until July 1998, Mr. Lee served as General Manager of NSM, a Hong Kong-based joint venture between National Semiconductor Corporation and S. Megga.
 Mr. Lee held a variety of executive positions for National Semiconductor from 1988 until August 1995.
 These positions included Vice President of Communication and Computing Group, Vice President of Quality and Reliability, Director of Standard Logic Business Unit, and various other operations and engineering management positions.
 Mr. Lee is a director of Foveon, Inc. Mr. Lee holds a Bachelor of Science degree, with honors, in electrical engineering from the University of California at Davis.